jodri-code/sysl-docs/docs/SYSlang/intro/basic-os/index.md

 And in case you didn't get it by now, `.ch` and `(ch)` is check, as in, verify.

 Once the check is complete your screen should go black and all the writing should disappear and then basically look like a fresh nogui was opened.
+If this is not the case, contact us at [ckstudios2003@gmail.com](mailto:ckstudios2003@gmail.com) and send us the error code or debug log that appeared on your screen.

 Type `gui(ch)` and you should see 3 GUI's downloaded.
-This is because SYStemware comes with three different modes:
+This is because SYStemware comes with three different modes, that are automatically installed in versions above 62;
 * Desktop - A normal multi-functional Desktop
 * Gamertop - A Desktop optimised for games
 * Codertop - A Desktop optimised for code development